You know how, when you stare up at the stars, you feel all small and insignificant?

 The Northwest Territories' signature beast is the mountain-sized wood bison, herds of which amble along our highways, blocking traffic and just generally doing whatever they feel like.
 Bigger and darker than their southern cousins, the plains bison, they can stand six feet tall at the shoulder and tip the scales at a metric tonne.
 This makes them the largest land animal in the Western Hemisphere.
 Needless to say, keep your distance.

-The Dempster Highway is Canada’s northernmost motorway, carrying road-trippers across the Arctic Circle to Inuvik in the Mackenzie River Delta.
+The Dempster Highway is the start of Canada’s northernmost motorway, carrying road-trippers across the Arctic Circle all the way to Inuvik in the Mackenzie River Delta.
+From there, you can take the new highway to Tuktoyaktuk, an Arctic Ocean settlement famous for pingos, caribou and Inuvialuit culture.
 It's the greatest adventure you can have while sitting down.
-And in another few years you’ll be able to push even farther: The route is being extended to Tuktoyaktuk, an Arctic Ocean settlement famous for pingos, caribou and Inuvialuit culture.

 With a watershed encompassing one-fifth of Canada, the Mackenzie is the country’s most significant river, spanning 4,000 kilometres from source to sea.
 In front of Norman Wells, the "Big Mac" is more than four kilometres wide; meanwhile, at a canyon near Fort Good Hope called The Ramparts, it chokes to just half a kilometre across.
 Culturally, the river is a superhighway linking together the ancient Dene homeland.
 For paddlers, it's an epic pilgrimage – the greatest way to get right to the heart of the Northwest Territories.